-- (a) In addition to the other powers conferred by state law, a remote state in accordance with existing state due process law, may do any of the following: - (1) Take adverse action against an audiologist's or speech-language pathologist's privilege to practice within that member state. - (2) Issue subpoenas for both hearings and investigations that require the attendance and testimony of witnesses as well as the production of evidence.
+(a) In addition to the other powers conferred by state law, a remote state in accordance with existing state due process law, may do either of the following:

+(1) Take adverse action against an audiologist's or speech-language pathologist's privilege to practice within that member state.

+- investigations that require the attendance and testimony of witnesses as well as the production of evidence.
 Subpoenas issued by a licensing board in a member state for the attendance and testimony of witnesses or the production of evidence from another member state shall be enforced in the latter state by any court of competent jurisdiction, according to the practice and procedure of that court applicable to subpoenas issued in proceedings pending before it.
-The issuing authority shall pay any witness fees, travel expenses, mileage, and other fees required by the service laws of the state in which the witnesses or evidence are located.
+The issuing authority shall pay any witness fees, travel expenses, mileage, and other fees required by the service laws of the state in which the witnesses or evidence are located. - (b) Only the home state may take adverse action against an audiologist's or speech-language pathologist's license issued by the home state. - (c) For purposes of taking adverse action, the home state shall give the same priority and effect to reported conduct received from a member state as it would if the conduct had occurred within the home state.
+In so doing, the home state shall apply its own state laws to determine appropriate action.

-- (3) Only the home state shall have the power to take adverse action against an audiologist's or speech-language pathologist's license issued by the home state. - (b) For purposes of taking adverse action, the home state shall give the same priority and effect to reported conduct received from a member state as it would if the conduct had occurred within the home state.
-In so doing, the home state shall apply its own state laws to determine appropriate action. - investigations of an audiologist or speech-language pathologist who changes his or her primary state of residence during the course of the investigations.
-The home state shall also have the authority to take appropriate action and shall promptly report the conclusions of the investigations to the administrator of the data system.
-The administrator of the coordinated licensure information system shall promptly notify the new home state of any adverse actions.
+1 (d) The home state shall complete any pending 2 investigations of an audiologist or speech-language 3 pathologist who changes his or her primary state of residence 4 during the course of the investigations.
+The home state may 5 also take appropriate action and shall promptly report the 6 conclusions of the investigations to the administrator of the 7 data system.
+The administrator of the data system shall 8 promptly notify the new home state of any adverse actions.

-- 1 (d) If otherwise permitted by state law, recover 2 from the affected audiologist or speech-language pathologist 3 the costs of investigations and disposition of cases resulting 4 from any adverse action taken against that audiologist or 5 speech-language pathologist. - (e) Take adverse action based on the factual findings of the remote state, provided that the home state follows its own procedures for taking the adverse action. - (f) Joint Investigations.
+- (e) If otherwise permitted by state law, the member state may recover from the affected audiologist or speech-language pathologist the costs of investigations and disposition of cases resulting from any adverse action taken against that audiologist or speech-language pathologist. - (f) The member state may take adverse action based on the factual findings of the remote state, provided that the member state follows its own procedures for taking the adverse action. - (g) Joint Investigations. - (1) In addition to the authority granted to a member state by its respective audiology or speech-language pathology practice act or other applicable state law, any member state may participate with other member states in joint investigations of licensees. - (2) Member states shall share any investigative, litigation, or compliance materials in furtherance of any